 Some of the more common public licences used by copyright holders are the creative commons (CC) licences.
 CC is a non-profit organisation which has 6 some rights reserved licences and 1 public domain equivalent licence available.
 They are all easy to use and simple to understand.
 The creative commons licences are specifically aimed at free, online creative works and determine facts like whether the work can be modified, whether it can be used commercially, how it should be re-licensed and whether attribution needs to be given (and how).
 With the exception of the CC0, all the CC licences require attribution, i.e. the author is to be credited.

 CC0 – This is a public domain equivalent licence and technically not a licence.
 It gives all rights without attribution.
+The original author of content marked CC0 has, strictly speaking, also waivered their ownage rights.
 It was created for compatibility with jurisdictions where works cannot be dedicated to the public domain.

 Free stock content